UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ### Creating simple website for you PicoMuon plots to view your results on your smart phome.

-Once you have completed building your RPi web server, we need to move some files over to the /var/www/html folder, these are all located in the WWW folder from your downloaded git zip file - as shown below.
+Once you have completed building your RPi web server, we need to move some files over to the **/var/www/html** folder on your RPi, these are all located in the WWW folder from your downloaded git zip file - as shown below.

 ```